 We will cover the following:

 Now… I don’t expect everyone to have the same results.
 As you read on the disclaimer of every diet commercial, “individual results may vary.”
 We all have different lives, responsibilities and levels of daily activities.
-These factors play will play a major roles in what you use for calculating the total calories burned daily.
+These factors play will play major roles in your individual results.

 I hope you like it…